Greeshma421/hierarcical_data_sharing/README.md

 ## Features

+### Real time sensor data integration
+- Integration of Arduino sensors for real-time data collection
+- Display of sensor data on the dashboard using ESP8266 syncing data to Supabase

 ### Health Records Management
 - Secure upload and storage of personal health records
 - File preview and download functionality